isitix/isitix.github.io/_posts/2018-05-22-couchbase-sync.markdown

 - Utiliser la méthode ExpireAfter pour définir un temps minimum au-delà le document est expiré et sera supprimé de la base locale
 - Utiliser la méthode Purge pour supprimer un document de la base locale

-Dans les deux cas, le document est maintenu en central avec un numéro de révision, etc... comme le stipule clairement la documentation https://github.com/couchbase/couchbase-lite-ios/wiki/Document-Expiration :
+Dans les deux cas, le document est maintenu en central avec un numéro de révision, etc... comme le stipule clairement [la documentation Couchbase Lite](https://github.com/couchbase/couchbase-lite-ios/wiki/Document-Expiration) :

 > Note: As with the existing explicit purge mechanism, this applies only to the local database; it has nothing to do with replication.
 The expiration time is not propagated when the document is replicated.
 The purge of the document does not cause it to be deleted on any other database.
 If the document is later updated on a remote database that the local database pulls from, the new revision will be pulled and the document will reappear.